 Training your dog to guard as well as alert can be high-risk work, so it’s always a smart idea to enlist the help of a canine professional if you decide to take this route.
-If you’d like to teach your Sheltie to be a helpful watchdog, though, you can do this completely from home.
+If you’d like to teach your sheltie to be a helpful watchdog, though, you can do this completely from home.

 Once you know the steps and strategy for training your Shetland sheepdog to be an effective watchdog, you can get started implementing what you’ve learned.

-Socialize your Sheltie
+Step 1: Socialize your sheltie.

-Early, positive socialization (at a younger age, if possible) can help your dog build up confidence and trust around others — especially those he’ll be in regular contact with.
-You wouldn’t want your Sheltie barking at your own family, right?
+Before any real watchdog training can begin, you need to make sure your Shetland sheepdog is properly socialized and able to get along with other pups and people.
+Early, positive socialization (at a younger age, if possible) can help your dog build up confidence and trust around others — especially those they'll be in regular contact with.
+You wouldn’t want your sheltie barking at your own family, right?

-Teach your Sheltie to bark on command
+Step 2: Teach your sheltie to bark on command.

-Take advantage of your Shetland sheepdog’s natural vocal ability by helping him associate barking with a command.
+Once you feel your sheltie is properly acclimated to people, you can start formal training with your dog.
+Take advantage of your Shetland sheepdog’s natural vocal ability by helping them associate barking with a command.
 The American Kennel Club advises owners to offer their dog a reward while saying the command "speak!" immediately after they vocalize.

 Teaching your dog to stop barking will work similarly: by marking and rewarding the behavior you want to see.
-When your dog barks, use the command "stop" and reward him after just a moment of silence.
+When your dog barks, use the command "stop" and reward them after just a moment of silence.

 As you progress, wait longer and longer after he stops barking to reward your dog’s behavior.
 Eventually, they’ll understand what it is you’re asking.